codechito/hobby/README.md

 # Hobby

-a simple posting, rating and searching of items via facebook messenger.
+a simple posting, rating, managing and searching of items via facebook messenger.

 ## Introduction
 Hobby introduce you a new way to shop using facebook messenger,